DaTiC0/smart-google/README.md

 # Smart-Google

-Google Home integration to your custom devices by Google action and Python
+Google Home integration to your custom devices by Google action and Python whit Flask Framework

 ## Environment